Please note: The upper exhibition rooms are currently not accessible to visitors with reduced mobility.

 2. Dec 17 18.
 Feb 18

-How can the conditio humana, the state of being human, be directly reflected without the attempt becoming a mere likeness, with excessive distance to the depicted object?
-For almost two decades, Ines Beyer has been answering this question in her own unique way with her auratic works.
-It is often fleeting moments of world events, sometimes private snapshots, that she transforms into works that touch us more directly than any mere image can.
-In her elaborate, meticulous and meditative approaches to the topos, mental concentration essentially materialises.
+How can one directly reflect the human condition – the state of being human – without the attempt becoming a mere, static image, maintaining an excessive distance from the subject being depicted?
+For nearly two decades, Ines Beyer has been answering this question in her own unique way through her auratic works.
+Often, it is fleeting moments of world events, or at times private reflections, that she transforms into works which touch the viewer more directly than any mere representation could.
+In her elaborate, meticulous and meditative explorations of this theme, mental concentration essentially takes tangible form.

 Whether Ines Beyer is tracing the private sphere with filigree embroidery works, the relationship between text and image in reworkings of newspaper pages or the persuasive power of the image itself in her "Bauteilsätze", whether she is trying to get closer to the mystery of the grid with her series of experiments on image structures, Ines Beyer's work is always also an act of self-observation, an exploration of the connection between the artist's ego and the genesis of the work.